 C. 'Perle d'Azur'

 There were a few other clematis in the gardens, but they needed searching out.
 One of the most colourful parts of the garden was the Physic Garden at the back of the house situated to the side of the ruined part of the palace.
 Physic gardens were used to grow medicinal herbs and some became the forerunner of botanic gardens.
 All too soon it was time to be on our way and we left for our accommodation for the next three nights at Agnes Blackadder Hall in St Andrews.
-Next month we will cover the final two days of the meeting in Scotland including four more walled gardens in Fife and a visit to a whisky distillery!
+For the fourth and last report, featuring the walled gardens of the Kingdom of Fife and a whisky distillery, please visit Scotland 2018 - Part 4.
 To reread the first report, please visit Scotland 2018 - Part 1.
 For the second one, please visit Scotland 2018 - Part 2.

 Unknown clematis from the tangutica group